 The High Grade ABS a "Tier 2 fund"; a liquid daily dealing fund that provides return above cash on excess collateral that isn't required on a daily basis.
 This ensures the risk management framework is operating efficiently.

 Once the timing of the Private Market drawdowns are better understood, some of the proportion of the excess collateral held as cash may be invested into the Tier 2 funds.
-This will be considered at the next FRMG meeting on 6 September.
+This will be considered at a future FRMG meeting.